Skip to content

 bind=127.0.0.1

 Bitcoin Core's full Tor integration guide is maintained at github.com/bitcoin/bitcoin/blob/master/doc/tor.md.
 Tor daemon configuration documentation is at torproject.org/docs.
-After restarting Bitcoin Core with Tor active, the node's .onion address appears in the debug.log and in bitcoin-cli getnetworkinfo under the localaddresses field.
+After restarting Bitcoin Core with Tor active, the node's .onion address appears in debug.log and in bitcoin-cli getnetworkinfo under the localaddresses field.

 With Tor active, your node queries and broadcasts flow through the Tor network.
 Share the .onion address with wallets you want to connect privately.
-No IP address is visible to peers.
+No IP is visible to peers.
 No transaction you broadcast is traceable back to your Swiss home address.

 Step 6 Connect bitcoin-cli and Integrate Your Wallet